 Let’s face it, most investors don’t have time to read anything more than the executive summary of anything that is sent to them..
 So, should you even bother writing a business plan?
 What should one look like?
 And what may it say about you?

-From Guy Kawasaki‘s ‘Art of the Start‘ to Business Plans for Dummies there are plenty of books out there on what constitutes a good business plan… but what is the point of a business plan in the first place?
+So if the old style has fallen out of favor, what now?
+From Guy Kawasaki‘s ‘Art of the Start‘ to Business Plans for Dummies there are plenty of books out there on what constitutes a good business plan / pitch deck… but what is the point of a business plan in the first place?
 Shouldn’t you just ‘get on’ with doing your business and worry about that business stuff later?
+Perhaps… but it does help to at least identify some of the key things that are typically covered in a ‘plan’, such as what is your market and who are your competitors… A company’s business plan, no matter how short it is (10 slides), is useful for investors to evaluate an opportunity, and it also offers value to the founders preparing it, to help them articulate the core concepts of what their product is, the market it addresses, the size of the opportunity, the team, and the investment proposal.

-Remember, a business plan is about helping you organize your thoughts and then being able to convey them clearly to someone else, not about meeting some magical quota of pages with graphs and charts (although depending on the complexity of your proposition, this may be necessary).
+Remember, a “biz plan” is about helping you organize your thoughts and then being able to convey them clearly to someone else, not about meeting some magical quota of pages with graphs and charts (although depending on the complexity of your proposition, this may be necessary).

 Generally speaking I have found a company’s “plan” has allowed me to determine:

 3) The company’s ability to analyze their cash needs and expectations for growth.
 Nothing is more scary than a company whose ambitions are huge, but whose idea of cash management is not in line.
 You don’t need a CFO, but you do need to have thought out what key costs grow with your ambitious growth and when are the crucial cash-points are for your company.
-Generally speaking, I don’t have financial discussions with companies until subsequent meetings, but you can guess that in meetings with companies where I walk away learning something new about how the finances work for their specific industry are the ones where I feel most comfortable that they’ve thought things through.
+Generally speaking, investors don’t have financial discussions on the very first meeting, but if you have an understanding of your cash uses, this will make you seem far more competent.

 4) The completeness and experience of the company’s team.
-Although I’ll discuss what I look for in a management team in a later blog post, suffice it to say that if you have a great team, highlight their accomplishments.
+Read my post here on how an investor evaluates your team, suffice it to say that if you have a great team, highlight their accomplishments.
 If you know you need to hire someone to round out the team, it’s OK to put that down as a future hire.. at least it’ll make the investor know that you know there is a weak-point in the team that you plan on solving as soon as the investment comes in.

-So, would a company be able to articulate all of these points during a face to face meeting?
-Perhaps, but it’s more than just communicating the story to me as an investor, but rather, writing a business plan is also so that the founders can justify all the components of a business plan to themselves.
-During the writing of the business plan, you may find that the business model changes or even the industry focus changes to avoid some risks that were identified early on.
+Articulating all these points allows founders to justify all the components of a business model to themselves before really investing further in an idea.
+During the writing of your plan, you may find that the business model changes or even the industry focus changes to avoid some risks that you identified early on.

-Now, a couple of tips… the first one being, don’t put a valuation in your business plan.
-Investors may ask you this in person, but you are likely to get your hopeful valuation wrong on paper and come across as either too big or too small for the investor instead of just forcing the investor to focus on what the company could be.
-Generally speaking, every time I’ve seen an expected valuation in a company’s business plan, it has been out of line with the market.
+Now, a couple of tips… the first one being, avoid putting a valuation on your deck / plan (unless you are finalising a round).
+Investors may ask you this figure in person, but you are likely to prevent a future dialog if you put the valuation on paper and it is either too big or too small for the investor.
+By omitting it, the investor focuses on what matters: what you are trying to build and then opens up the dialog for the economics of your company once the investor is ‘hooked’.
 The second tip is that a cap table can be a handy thing to include in your business plan (but perhaps you won’t have space to include it in a presentation).
-This is useful mostly for subsequent discussions, but can greatly help the investor do calculations on potential returns.
+This is useful mostly for subsequent discussions, but can greatly help the investor to understand everyone’s motivations.

-In conclusion, one of the best things you and your team members can do, is co-draft a business plan, no matter how simple, that you feel can represent your company without requiring your physical presence to get the value of your opportunity across.
+In conclusion, one of the best things you and your team members can do very early on, is co-draft this pitch deck / plan, no matter how simple, that you feel can represent your company without requiring your physical presence to get the value of your opportunity across.
 It should, at the bare minimum (even if slides or doc), include (not necessarily in this order either):

 1) An overview of who you are and what you’ve done (basically, why you and your team can make this happen..)